 Getting into medical school is hard enough as it is.
-After you’ve successfully obtained admission and submitted your few hundred dollar deposit–now you have to come up with hundreds of thousands of dollars to fund your education.
+After you’ve have your acceptance and submitted your deposit–now, you have to find the loans to pay for medical school.

-The federal loan process after your undergraduate years can get complex.
+The federal loan process after undergrad can get complex.
 I seriously recommend that you discuss your options with a financial aid representative or counselor at your school.
 Even if you feel like you know everything there is to know about borrowing money, they can tell you even more about the several different financial options: scholarships, grants, federal loans, and private loans.

 Private loans are considered the last of the last resorts.
 After you have exhausted all other resources like scholarships or federal loans go back and search for no hassle, no strings attached scholarship money.